Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Change process priority](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/ChangeProcessPriority.png "[Change process priority]")

 The *Change process priority* core action is used to change the preconfigured priority of the process while the process is already running.
-> [Info] The process priority can be defined in the workflow configuration by a trigger, see [Create a trigger](../Operation/02_ManageTriggers.md#create-a-trigger).
+In contrast to the [Manipulate process priority](#manipulate-process-priority) core action you define here the new priority by an input port.
+This means that the priority is set dynamically and can be determined within the process or by a trigger.
+For detailed information, see [Create a trigger](../Operation/02_ManageTriggers.md#create-a-trigger).

-The data runs via the *loop_through* input port into the process action and is output via the *p* output port.
-However, the data is only output when data has also been incoming via the *priority* input port.
-The input value of the *priority* input port must be an integer.
-This integer will be used as the new priority.

-[comment]: <> (ticket ICBPM-199 in arbeit: static inputs sollen im priority input port möglich sein, ändern sobald möglich)

 ### Configuration

 **Static inputs**

 The *Change process priority* core action has two input ports:

-- loop through: <!---TO BE ENHANCED-->
-- priority: New value used for the process priority.
+- loop through: The data runs via the *loop_through* input port into the process action and is output via the *p* output port without any changes.
+- priority: The data is only output when data has also been incoming via the *priority* input port.
+The input value of the *priority* input port must be an integer.
+This integer will be used as the new priority.

 ## Extract value